-We, as a family, like having a good breakfast and starting our day, and Airbnb allows us to make simple meals at home.
+We, as a family, like having a good breakfast and starting our day, and a homestay allows us to make simple meals at home.
 Also, we like exploring the local supermarkets, finding what’s new, and trying out foods and drinks that are locally available.
-Airbnb is an excellent option for all the people who want to add this to their holiday experience.
+Homestays are an excellent option for all the people who want to add this to their holiday experience.

-For this trip, too, we booked an Airbnb, and as usual, the experience was great.
+For this trip, too, we booked a homestay, and as usual, the experience was great.

 In Nuremberg, we used public transport to travel around places.